amazon-science/RefChecker/README.md

 ### Limitations and Call for Contributions
-Our BSChecker currently has certain limitations that we are actively addressing to enhance the framework.
+Our RefChecker currently has certain limitations that we are actively addressing to enhance the framework.
 We invite more contributors to join the discussion and share their perspectives on these issues.
-There are improvements needed for all the components; the BSChecker architecture has a modular architecture that allows independent updates.
+There are improvements needed for all the components; the RefChecker architecture has a modular architecture that allows independent updates.
 Here are some helps we felt needed (We welcome contributions through pull requests):

 - Lightweight and/or better-performing open-sourced extractor.
 - Lightweight and/or better-performing open-sourced checker.
 We had better luck with checker: we found zero-shot NLI-based checker works fine on average.
 However, it requires extra techniques to handle lengthy context and lags behind the GPT-4 checker in accurate/noisy-context settings.